 Danny McBride plays Dwayne, a character similar to that of Marjorie Diehl-Armstrong and Nick Swardson plays Travis, a character who is something of an amalgamation between Barnes and Rothstein.

 Dwayne's father won $10 million in the lottery and believes he's just pissing through it.
 Like Diehl-Armstrong, Dwayne has devised a plan to have his father assassinated so he can get his hands on his money.
 His goal is to have him killed, inherit the money, marry the stripper who set him up with the hit man (Michael Pena) and open a tanning salon that will serve as a front for a prostitution ring.
 Travis is essentially an idiot along for the ride with the bomb know how thanks to some "How Tos" he read on the Internet.

 So that sets the mood for the R-rated comedy, which doesn't follow the true life story beyond the set up, but does prove to be one hell of a bizarre way to adapt a true life story.
-If you've yet to see a trailer for the film I have included it directly below and I will have a full review of 30 Minutes or Less this Friday, August 12.
+If you've yet to see a trailer for the film I have included it directly below and you can read my full review right here.